-SolidWorks VBA macros (.swp), as you probably know, are “binary”, meaning non-text files.
+SolidWorks VBA macros (.swp), as you probably know, are binary (non-text) files.
 If you open the .swp in Notepad, you’ll mostly see characters and symbols with no obvious meaning.
 The key word is “mostly” because if you look carefully, you will run into some metadata written in English that looks something like this:

-These three keys actually occur in two different places in the .swp, though I am not sure why.
-Anyway, MSDN actually states exactly what these keys do.
-All related to the security mechanism, but, in particular, the DPB key contains the encrypted password.
+These three keys occur in two different places in the .swp, though I am not sure why.
+MSDN states exactly what these keys do.
+All three relate to the security mechanism, but, in particular, the DPB key contains the encrypted password.
 We don’t know what encryption algorithm Microsoft uses here and we don’t care.
 We just need to know that this is where the password is stored.